VHAINNOVATIONS/ASRCM/docs/devguide.md

         log.debug("Message with id '{}' processed", message.getJMSMessageID());

 * `TRACE` - Very detailed information, intended only for development.
 You might keep trace messages for a short period of time after deployment on production environment, but treat these log statements as temporary, that should or might be turned-off eventually.
 The distinction between DEBUG and TRACE is the most difficult, but if you put logging statement and remove it after the feature has been developed and tested, it should probably be on TRACE level.

-**Directory Organization**

-The `srcalc` folder contains the following directory structure:

-* `config`: build configuration, such as the Checkstyle configuration file
-* `gradle`: Gradle binaries and supporting files
-* `src`: contains all source code, including Java source, resources, test scripts, etc.
-  * `src/main/java`: Java application source code
-  * `src/main/resources`: non-Java resources included on the application's classpath
-  * `src/main/webapp`: non-Java resources included in the Web Application Archive (WAR), such as the `web.xml`
-  * `src/test/java`: automated tests written in Java
-  * `src/test/resources`: non-Java resources included on the classpath while running the tests
-* Building the application will also produce a `build` directory containing build output.
-Nothing in this directory is ever included in the Git repository.

 VistA Patch Developer Guide
 ---------------------------